menzerath/spigot-doomthemall/README.md

 ## How To Play
 After joining a match you see a countdown above your inventory and you are allowed to investigate the map.
-At the beginning you join the red or the blue team and get a blazerod (Shotgun) and a snowball (Grenade).
+At the beginning you join the red or the blue team and get a blaze-rod (Shotgun) and an egg (Grenade).
 Both can be used with an right-click.
 While you can use the shotgun almoste every time, you have to kill somebody from the other team to get a new grenade.
 After one team reached 25 points the game is over.

 ## Setup